C. Carter ClayPartner

 Carter handles cases throughout the entire Country and has participated in numerous jury trials with great success.
 In 2012, he obtained a $3 million dollar jury verdict from a Madison County, Alabama jury on behalf of an individual injured in a motor vehicle accident.
 According to the Alabama Jury Verdict Reporter, this was the largest jury verdict in Madison County for 2012.
 In 2011, he obtained a $3.5 million dollar jury verdict from a Dallas County, Alabama jury on behalf of the estate of a young boy that died while a residential student at an academy.
 Prior to 2011, Carter obtained a $1.6 million dollar verdict from a Mobile County, Alabama jury in a defective product case and a $1.45 million dollar verdict from a Leon County, Florida jury in a motor vehicle accident case.
 These verdicts have allowed him to be an eligible member for the Million Dollar Advocates Forum which consists of attorneys who have obtained verdicts in excess of a million dollars.

 Carter is admitted to practice before the Alabama Supreme Court as well as the United States District Courts in Alabama.
 He is a member of the Alabama State Bar Association, Birmingham Bar Association, Alabama Association for Justice (ALAJ) and American Association for Justice.
 He has been a contributing member to the amicus curie committee of the ALAJ for several years.
 In 2012, Carter was nominated and selected by his legal peers for inclusion in the 2012 edition of Alabama Super Lawyers.
-The National Trial Lawyers Organization recognized him as a Top 100 Trial Lawyer in 2014.
+In 2014, the National Trial Lawyers Organization recognized him as a Top 100 Trial Lawyer and the National Academy of Personal Injury Attorneys selected him as a Top 10 Attorney for the State of Alabama.

 Additionally, Carter has been a featured speaker at numerous seminars on topics such as “Recent Developments in the Areas of Spoliation, Subrogation, Mental Anguish and Collateral Source Rule” (ABICLE), “The Automobile Accident from the Civil Side” (ABICLE), “Jury Selection Tips” (Lorman), “Handling Subrogation and Hospital Liens” (ATLA) and “How to Effectively Use Video Depositions at Trial” (ABICLE), “Tips on Personal Injury, Product Liability and Mass Torts Litigation” (Barristers) and “Settlements on Behalf of Minors and Settlement Agreements” (Barristers).